Harper hits grand slam in 9th, Phillies rally past Cubs 7-5

 - Amazon opens 4-star store at Seattle headquarters as online giant grows physical shopping presence VIEW

 “Before I went to the plate, I touched my heart and I was thinking to myself: Why am I not jittery?
 Why am I not excited?
 But that’s just how I am,” Harper said.
 “I go up there and each at-bat is the same.
 I don’t think about bases loaded.
 I try to get a pitch I can drive and hopefully good things happen.
 I love those moments.
 I love those opportunities.
-I think it helped me a lot from a young age going through those emotions and having those opportunities at 8, 9, 10 years old in big-time games going to different states and cities playing for a lot of teams,” he said.
+I think it helped me a lot from a young age going through those emotions and having those opportunities at 8, 9, 10 years old in big-time games going to different states and cities playing for a lot of teams.”

 “I just love it.
 It’s a lot of fun.
 These fans do expect that and I expect to do that for them on a nightly basis and if I don’t, they’ll let me know and I like that, too,” he said.